Project of contribution to IDEMIA Public Security France

 Therefore, there is a clear need to be able to easily replace one post-quantum algorithm with another, or at least be able to increase the size of the keys used.
 Identity management systems need to be modular and adaptable, so we can update them after their deployment.
 Only then will they be future-proof.

-Hybrid cryptography for gradual transition
+Interoperability and Hybrid Cryptography for gradual transition

 Furthermore, all experts are very clear that this journey of preparation for the post-quantum era is a long and complex one.
 Therefore, creating a detailed risk mitigation plan that prioritizes the most critical assets first is key to ensuring scarce resources are used where needed.